Bands of Mercy

-Bands of Mercy were formal, locally led organizations that brought people—especially children and adolescents—together to learn about kindness to non-human animals.
-The Bands would also work to help animals and prevent cruelty in their area through humane education and direct action.
+Bands of Mercy were formal, locally led organizations in the 19th and 20th centuries that brought people—especially children and adolescents—together to learn about kindness to non-human animals.
+The Bands also worked to help animals and prevent cruelty in their area through humane education and direct action.

 Creation

 Modelled after the Band of Hope of the temperance movement, the first Bands of Mercy were created in 1875, by the philanthropist Catherine Smithies in Britain.
 The first Band of Mercy was formed at the house of Hannah Bevan.
 The movement had a periodical, Band of Mercy Advocate (1879–1934), which was originally edited by Smithies' son Thomas Bywater Smithies.
 In 1882, the Royal Society for the Prevention of Cruelty to Animals (RSPCA) assumed responsibility for organizing and promoting the Band of Mercy and its publications.

-The Band of Mercy movement soon spread to Australia, Canada and US.
+Movement to Australia

+The Band of Mercy movement spread to Australia, Canada and the US.
+The Australian first Band of Mercy was founded in 4 January 1884 by Emma and her sister Frances Deborah Levvy.
+Frances' efforts resulted in her reporting that were 446 similar groups by 1889.
+The public schools in New South Wales supported her efforts to expand even more and she was paid to create new Bands of Mercy in Schools by the Department of Public Instruction.
+In return for the fifty pounds she was paid she visited dozens of schools and handled a voluminous correspondence.

+Levvy's relationship with the British RSPCA became difficult, but she persevered.
+She published the Band of Mercy and Humane Journal of New South Wales from July 1887 to 1923.

 Movement to North America

 Following the British model, George T. Angell, founder and first president of the Massachusetts Society for the Prevention of Cruelty to Animals (MSPCA), and the Rev. Thomas Timmins began the formation of Bands of Mercy in the United States in 1882.
 Many locally run Bands of Mercy were created across North America in the subsequent decades.
 By the early part of the 20th century, more than 260,000 children—about 3% of the children aged 5–9 years old in 1900—were active members in over 27,000 local Bands of Mercy across North America.